Before you read on…

 - Again, be sure to submit an enrollment deposit to a college that has offered you admission.

-- If you are offered admission from our alternate list, you may choose then whether to enroll at HMC or keep the commitment you have made to the college to which you have already deposited.
+- If you are offered admission from our waitlist, you may choose then whether to enroll at HMC or keep the commitment you have made to the college to which you have already deposited.
 This is normal for the process and there is nothing immoral/unethical about considering a new option.
 If say, you then decide to attend HMC, you must notify both colleges of your plans.
 This allows the other college to offer admission to another student for the spot you vacated.
 You should not keep deposits at more than one college.

 When and how will I be notified?